johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 The `EnqueueDocumentUri` method above will be called from the context of our UI - from an ASP.NET controller.
 This will be invoked when someone uploads a file and will also be responsible for adding the file to a BlobService for storage prior to processing.

-By contrast, the `DequeueDocumentUri` method will be called from the context of our background service; it will pick call this method to pick up a file for processing.
+By contrast, the `DequeueDocumentUri` method will be called from the context of our background service; it will call this method to pick up a file for processing.

 ## 3. Our background service